Indoor League Korfball Rules All Divisions 2015/16

 4.1.5 If any team fields an

-ineligible player the opposition will be offered the choice of a walkover
+ineligible player the opposition will be awarded a walkover victory if the goal

 4.1.6 If both teams are short of players at the start of the match then